springernature/shunter/README.md

 Getting Started
 ---------------

-If you're new to Shunter, we recommend our [Getting Started Guide](docs/getting-started.md).
+If you're new to Shunter, we recommend starting with our [Introduction](docs/introduction.md) then diving into the [Getting Started Guide](docs/getting-started.md).
 This will teach you the basics, and how to create your first Shunter application.

+You can also refer to the [API Documentation](docs/usage/index.md) for a full breakdown about how to work with Shunter.

 Migration Guide